atherton tablelands birdwatchers cabin

 We are naturalists ourselves and we cherish privacy, tranquillity and undisturbed birdwatching and viewing of wildlife.
 This is what we offer here, and were offering at our Kuranda Birdwatchers’ Cabin.

 The modern, self-contained cabin is the ONLY guest accommodation on the property, set well apart from the main house.
 The cabin was purpose-built with a maximum of comfort and privacy for our guests in mind.
 Through the use of a lot of glass, the cabin is intended to be rather a connection to the forest than a separation from it.
 The cabin’s veranda, orientated towards our small creek, is an ideal spot for watching wildlife.King Parrots are regular visitors.
 Every so often one of our Lumholtz’s Tree-kangaroos shows up right next to the cabin.
-Cassowaries often wander along the creeks, especially when there is a lot of forest fruit to be found.
+Cassowaries sometimes wander along the creeks, especially when there is a lot of forest fruit to be found.
 Victoria’s Riflebirds are common, and perform their display dance on a tree trunk near the cabin.
 Several other endemic bird species are also easily seen all year round.

 The vegetation consists of tall sclerophyll forest, with the dominant trees being 30-40m tall Rose Gums (Eucalyptus grandis), Red Mahogany (E. resinifera) and Turpentine (Syncarpia glomulifera).
 The diverse understorey contains many grasses, shrubs and rainforest species, which also grow along the creeks.